goeh/weather-collector/README.md

 ### Sample collector.properties

 Put `collector.properties` in the `weather-collector-VERSION` directory and `cd` to that directory before you start the program.

+#### MySQL storage

     datastore.type=jdbc
+    datastore.jdbc.class=se.technipelago.weather.datastore.sql.SqlDataStore
     datastore.name=weather
     datastore.jdbc.driver=com.mysql.jdbc.Driver
     datastore.jdbc.url=jdbc:mysql://localhost:3306/weather?user=weather&password=weather

+#### No storage (for testing)

+    datastore.type=dummy
+    datastore.dummy.class=se.technipelago.weather.datastore.DummyDataStore

 ### Sample collector-logging.properties

 Full debug logging to the console can be great the first time you run the program, to see that things works ok.
 Later you can configure a file logger with reduced logging in production.

 Put `collector-logging.properties` in the `weather-collector-VERSION` directory.